mvuherer/key-id/README.md

 ## What it is for?

-Most common is exposing integer IDs as keys.
+Most common use case is exposing integer IDs as keys.

 Instead of having `/users/42`, that indicates how many users or any other sesitive business information you got in sequence, you would end up with `/users/6CD8818A7F3D2BCDA2C85C3F5331D857`, which can then be reverted back to ID `42` upon requests.

+Also lowers the posibility for someone blindly hitting an ID they should not be hitting anyway.

 ## Install